-Supreme Court Allows Trump Administration To End Census Early
+Supreme Court Allows Trump Administration To End Census Counting On Oct.
+15

 Since May, however, career officials at the bureau have warned that the agency can no longer meet the Dec.
 31 reporting deadline because of the pandemic.
 Judges in lower courts have also noted that the national counts from the years 1810 through 1840 were delivered late and Congress later stepped in to approve deadline extensions.

+In her dissenting opinion, Sotomayor wrote that "meeting the deadline at the expense of the accuracy of the census is not a cost worth paying, especially when the Government has failed to show why it could not bear the lesser cost of expending more resources to meet the deadline or continuing its prior efforts to seek an extension from Congress."

 Still, if the commerce secretary, who oversees the bureau, were to present the new state counts to the White House by Dec.
-31, that would ensure that even if President Trump did not win reelection, he could attempt to carry out the unprecedented change he wants to make to who is counted when determining the reallocation of House seats.
+31, that would ensure that even if Trump did not win reelection, he could attempt to carry out the unprecedented change he wants to make to who is counted when determining the reallocation of House seats.

 Despite the Constitution's requirement to include the "whole number of persons in each state" and the president's limited authority over the census, Trump wants to try to exclude unauthorized immigrants from those numbers.

 That effort has sparked another legal fight that is also before the Supreme Court.
+On Friday, the court is set to discuss whether to hear oral arguments for that case in December.